 If an investor makes a loss on the disposal of SEIS/EIS shares this loss can often be set against their chargeable gains – although the cost of shares must be reduced by the amount of any income tax relief given and not withdrawn.

-Whilst HMRC currently tend to pursue investigations into investors or seed funds only in larger companies, in the current climate the scope may broaden to smaller businesses that may otherwise slip under the radar.
+Whilst HMRC currently tend to pursue EIS and SEIS investigations into investors or seed funds in larger companies, smaller companies and their investors are not exempt.

 If you think your business may be facing SEIS/EIS tax relief problems it is worth speaking with a tax specialist.
 We offer tax as well as legal advice.